Hanover Employment Litigation Lawyer

 Wage and Hour Claims

 In recent years, there has been a significant uptick in claims made under federal wage and hour laws and their state counterparts.
 Pursuant to the Fair Labor Standards Act (FLSA), employers are required to pay “time and a half” to any non-exempt employees when they work more than 40 hours in a week.
 Failure to comply with this federal law, the Maryland Wage and Hour Law (MWHL), and other related state wage and hour laws can result in double or treble damages payable to the employee for all underpayments from the last two or three years.
 Making matters worse for employers, plaintiffs’ attorneys are incentivized to fully vindicate their clients’ rights – and sometimes not come to a pre-litigation resolution – because employers are statutorily required to pay reasonable attorneys’ fees incurred by damaged employees.
 As a result, a failure to pay an employee for overtime can result in a judgment or monetary settlement costing well in excess of any wage payments that would have been due.
-And, furthermore, for those employers that engaged in the systematic underpayment of a class of employees, they can expect to see a single plaintiff attempt to transform the matter into a consolidated case or a class action.
+And, furthermore, those employers that engaged in the systematic underpayment of a class of employees, can expect to see a single plaintiff attempt to transform the matter into a consolidated case or a class action.
 If this procedure is successful, the case can quickly turn into a matter of life or death for an employer.

 At Crepeau Mourges, we are experienced with the procedural framework of these types of matters, have experience in reviewing and analyzing payroll documentation, and have helped many employers resolve substantial potential liability through out-of-court negotiations or favorable in-court settlements.
 If your business receives a notice and demand or a confidential settlement communication from a prior or current worker, you should contact an attorney immediately to ensure that can resolve a matter before it quickly escalates.
 Contact Crepeau Mourges today to discuss your options.